wmde/wikibase-release-pipeline/docs/operating/troubleshooting.md

-# Troubleshooting
+# Troubleshooting Wikibase Suite

-If you have not already, [log in to your server and change to your Wikibase Suite directory](./README.md#accessing-your-wikibase-suite-server).
+Before troubleshooting Wikibase Suite (WBS), [log in to your server and change to your WBS directory](./README.md#accessing-your-wikibase-suite-server).

 ## Wikibase or other services don't start or show as "unhealthy" or "restarting"